 May in Italy is a good time to find spring festivals.
-Visiting in the spring usually brings warmer, more pleasant weather.
+Visiting in the spring usually brings warm, pleasant weather and slightly fewer crowds compared to June and July.
 You'll find flower festivals, food and wine festivals, medieval reenactments, and events celebrating rituals of spring.
 You will probably come across other local festivals while visiting, but some major festivals you can count on recurring annually in many parts of the country.

 There are several things that Italy takes seriously like enjoying life away from work, reveling in the history and art within its museums, it's wine, and its beautiful countryside.
 If you are visiting in May, you can definitely find locals and visitors basking in it all.